alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * [contact HMRC](https://www.gov.uk/government/organisations/hm-revenue-customs/contact/customs-international-trade-and-excise-enquiries) in advance to arrange an inspection of your goods (goods must be available for inspection at least 3 days before the export date)
 * keep records of end user details

+### If you need a signed hard copy of your licence

+Some countries require Private Security Companies (PSCs) to provide signed hard copies of their licences.
+This is to comply with international rules on preventing maritime piracy.
+Contact ECO for details.

 ### ECO compliance visits